-Marijuana laws in Finland aren't quite as slack as they are in some other countries, but the Finnish government has taken steps in recent years to relax some areas of their cannabis policies.
+Marijuana laws in Finland aren't quite as slack as they are in some other countries like Amsterdam, but the Finnish government has taken steps in recent years to relax some areas of their cannabis policies.
 As a traveler, it's important to know the current laws.

 Though not completely banned in the country, marijuana is by no means fully legalized in Finland either.
 In 2008, after years of prohibition, the country made the progressive choice to allow for cannabis to be prescribed medically.

 However, unlike the United States, where doctors can prescribe cannabis as a treatment for all kinds of ailments, it is much more difficult to get a prescription for cannabis in a country with such strict drug laws as Finland has.
 Though there are many high ranking officials who have come out in support of medical marijuana use, its use is still met with contempt by many of the bureaucrats working in health care.
 Medical marijuana is approved for use only when it has been proven that commonly accepted medications have effectively failed to help the patient.

 As a consequence, there are very few people in the country who are legally allowed to possess and use the plant.